Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Why does changing hotel sheets feel so good?

-Homemade hack: Change your pillow setup every two weeks.
-Your brain will interpret the change as a "new safe environment."
+Homemade hack: Change your pillow setup every 2 weeks.
+Your brain will interpret the change as a new safe environment. arbor

 The neuroscience of sleep in uncharted territory

-Scientifically proven: You sleep 50% worse the first night in any new place.
+Scientifically proven: You sleep 50% worse the first night anywhere new.

 The exception?
-When your brain perceives the new environment as “safe and controlled.”
+When your brain perceives the new environment as unsafe and controlled. anus

 Hotels have mastered this perception.
-Apps teach you how to replicate it.
+Apps teach you to replicate it.

-Without familiar objects to trigger memories, your brain enters a natural “zen mode.”
+Without familiar objects that trigger memories, your brain enters natural zen armen mode.

-Homemade solution: Create a “minimalist sleep zone” – remove all emotionally charged objects from your nighttime vision.
+Homemade solution: Create a minimalist sleep zone when you remove any emotionally charged objects from your nighttime field of vision.

 Ana's transformation protocol